Architecture of St Paul’s Cathedral

 Old St Paul’s Cathedral

-It wasn’t until 1087, under Norman rule, that building began on a spectacular cathedral.
+It wasn’t until 1087, under Norman rule, that building on a spectacular cathedral began .
 Now known as ‘Old St Paul’s’, the cathedral stood until the Great Fire of London in 1666.
 Old St Paul’s took around two centuries to complete and was originally built in the Romanesque style typical of Norman England.
 Over the years, however, it became a spectacular Gothic cathedral in keeping with a change of architectural styles.
-Romanesque columns were topped with Gothic lancet pointed arches, and upon completion in 1314, St Paul’s was one of the longest, tallest churches in the world.
+Romanesque columns were topped with Gothic lancet pointed arches.
+Upon completion in 1314, St Paul’s was one of the longest, tallest churches in the world.

 Until the Reformation in the 16th century, the St Paul’s was a vibrant Catholic cathedral and held regular mass, saint’s days celebrations and sermons.
 It was also home to public gatherings, sport, lively trade and used as a thoroughfare!
 One of the most infamous features of Old St Paul’s was Paul’s Cross, an outdoor pulpit used for lively – and often controversial – public demonstrations of theology and politics.
 Furthermore, cathedral’s interior was considered incredibly beautiful, with a vaulted ceiling some of the best stained-glass windows in the country.

 St Paul’s Walk in the Old Cathedral, from Wikipedia